mongodb/docs/source/includes/limitations-filtering.rst

 - You can only rename collections in certain situations.
 For more details see: :ref:`c2c-filter-renaming-collections`.
-- If a filter includes a :ref:`view <views-landing-page>` but not the base collection, only the view is replicated.
+- If a filter includes a :ref:`view <views-landing-page>` but not the base collection, only the view metadata syncs to the destination cluster.
+To include the view documents, you must also sync the base collection.
 - You cannot specify system collections or system databases in a filter.
 - To use the :pipeline:`$out` aggregation stage or the :dbcommand:`mapReduce` command (when set to create or replace a collection) with filtering,